GreatGodson/FinTech/README.md

 # FinTech (WIP)

 This project uses transactions in Firebase(FirebaseAuth and FireStore) to send and receive virtual money across accounts.
+On account creation, a user has $500 worth of money across 3 wallets, in different currencies(NGN,USD,GBP).

 ## Inspiration